Guide to hen harriers: identification, distribution and where to see them

 The Antrim hills and lakes of Fermanagh are home to the majority of Northern Ireland’s breeding population of hen harriers.
 A visit to the RSPB’s Aghatirourke Nature Reserve or Cuilcagh Mountain Park are a good bet for spring sightings.

-History of hen harriers in Britain – the cause of their decline
+What is the history of hen harriers in Britain – and the cause of their decline?

 In the early 1980s, there were more than 30 nesting pairs of harriers across Bowland, forming the backbone of the English harrier population.
 In some years, this was the only place in England where the birds nested successfully.